Wave propagation through an elastically-asymmetric architected material: Simple examples

+propagating from the forcing point to the right ($\omega_0>0$) at speed $c_0$ in the elastically symmetric segment.
+To avoid high frequency oscillations at extremities of the signal, we used a Gaussian smoothing to initiate this localized wave, i.e. the following forcing was applied

-Consider Configuration 1 [Fig.~\ref{fig:1}(a,d)] with a single wave $u_{,t}(x,t) = -v_0\sin(\omega_0(x/c_0-t)) H(t-x/c_0)H(x/c_0-t+2\pi/\omega_0)$ propagating from left to right if $\omega_0>0$ at celerity $c_0$, $H(\bullet)$ here denotes the Heaviside function, which is used to isolate a single wave~\footnote{We used a Gaussian smoothing of signal tails to avoid high frequency oscillations.}.
-In this wave the tensile component is followed by a compressive one.
-We assume, that the elastic modulus of the symmetric section is equal to the compressive modulus of the bi-modulus material $E_0 = E^-$ and $c_0 = c^-$.
-When this single wave enters the bi-modulus section, the tensile component accelerates abruptly and propagates at celerity $c^+ > c^-$, whereas the compressive component continues to propagate at the same celerity $c^-$ and passes smoothly from symmetric to bi-modulus section, and further to symmetric section.
-In contrast, the tensile component is partly reflected back towards the emitter because of the elastic contrast: it occurs in entering and escaping the bi-modulus section.
-Within the bi-modulus section, because of the difference in wave celerity of the compressive and tensile components, at re-entering into elastically symmetric zone, these two components are separated by $\Delta t = L/(c^+-c^-)$ in time and by $\Delta x = L/(1-c^-/c^+)$ in space.
-These properties can be used to construct a wave filter, which (1) due to reflection can partly attenuate the passage of either tensile of compressive wave components, and (2) due to contrast in celerities can separate the tensile and compressive components in space/time.
+where $e(t,t'_0) = \exp\left(-(2|\omega_0| t/\pi-t'_0)^2\right)$.
+In vicinity of $t=2\pi/\omega_0$ such forcing is very similar to $f = \sin(\omega_0 t-\pi)$, but it produces a smoother signal.
+In this wave propagating to the right, the tensile component is followed by a compressive one.
+We assume, that the elastic modulus of the symmetric segment is equal to the compressive modulus of the bimodular material $E_0 = E^-$ and $c_0 = c^-$.
+When this single wave enters the bimodular segment, the tensile component accelerates abruptly and propagates at speed $c^+ > c^-$, whereas the compressive component continues to propagate at the same speed $c^-$ and passes smoothly from symmetric to bimodular segment, and further to the other symmetric segment [see Fig.~\ref{fig:0c}(a) and Fig.~\ref{fig:1}(a)].
+In contrast, the tensile component is partly reflected back towards the emitter because of the elastic contrast: it occurs in entering and escaping the bimodular segment.
+Within the bimodular segment, because of the difference in wave speed of the compressive and tensile components, at re-entering into elastically symmetric segment, these two components are separated by $\Delta t = L/(c^+-c^-)$ in time and by $\Delta x = L/(1-c^-/c^+)$ in space.
+These properties can be used to construct a wave filter, which (1) due to reflection can partly attenuate the passage of either tensile of compressive wave components, and (2) due to contrast in speeds can separate the tensile and compressive components in space/time.